 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Deerfield has relatively fewer families with younger children, and/or college students.
 Combined, this makes Deerfield a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The citizens of Deerfield are slightly less educated than the national average of 21.84% for the average city or town: 14.12% of adults in Deerfield have a bachelor's degree or advanced degree
+The percentage of adults in Deerfield with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.12% of adults in Deerfield have a bachelor's degree or advanced degree.

 The per capita income in Deerfield in 2022 was $29,810, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $119,240 for a family of four.
 However, Deerfield contains both very wealthy and poor people as well.